TomBosmans/table_object/README.md

 # TableObject
-First day at my first job: "We are going to change the look of our app, you are going to start with changing all the tables to match the new style".
-And oh boy, there where a lot of tables!
-And sure some inconsistencies slipped in...

 ## Goal :shipit:
 * Keep most logic out of the views, no one wants to go through a view with a 100 if statements.